gatherscript/handbook/README.md

 * 300-600 people: 2 track, 2 day conference.
 * 600+ people: [too many people](https://en.wikipedia.org/wiki/Dunbar's_number).

+## Code of Conduct
+This is not optional.
+It provides a safe space by demonstrating to all those experiencing your event that you are aware and able to act on any challenge that comes up during your time as a responsible party.
+This is a common guideline for behavior and should have both The [Code of Conduct](https://github.com/EmpireJS/Code-of-Conduct#the-empirejs-code-of-conduct) itself as well as [Reporting Guidelines](https://github.com/EmpireJS/Code-of-Conduct/blob/master/COC_REPORTING.md#how-to-deal-with-code-of-conduct-reports-for-conference-organizers) that allow your team to know how to execute on reported behavior.

 ## Dealing with Money

 Please see the [Conference Budgeting Template](https://docs.google.com/spreadsheets/d/1EqJU6k2OSecHopIyJCvelgTKSBbEJR98t6beV1xME9w/edit?usp=sharing).